jbonadiman/dotfiles/README.md

 - Install bat-extras manually.
 I also need to install shfmt so that bat-extras can be minified.
 - Fix somehow the vim message after e ++ff=unix.
 - chsh inside script is generating auth error.
-- else in installations check with proper message.
 - check for exa ppa repo, before adding it.